Taw Valley Brewery :: Devon :: Small batch craft beers hand made with care

-We brew on an old-school stainless steel rig, the core of which was acquired back in late 2016.
+We brew on an old-school stainless steel rig.
 It can crank out about 1,000 pints each run and at full capacity (with lots of tea) we can brew twice a fortnight.
-We're proud to be a proper micro-brewery - small batches of real 'craft' ale in traditional casks or conditioned in the bottle.
+We're proud to be a proper micro-brewery (technically a 'nano-brewery') - small batches of real 'craft' ale in traditional casks or conditioned in the bottle.
 All hand made with care here in Devon.

 Our core range:

 Tawton Session Ale @4% abv / 40 ibu

 Taw Golden Brown @4.5% abv / 29 ibu

 First brewed in late August 2018, Devon Jester is a hoppy pale ale made with Cascade and Jester hops.
 Highly quaffable and packing loads of fruity aromas from a big dolloping of Jester dry hopped late in the fermenter.
 Probably destined to become a regular offering, it's currently available in cask (9gal firkin or 4.5gal pin) and 500ml bottles.

 Franken's Curse @4.2% / 32 ibu

 Round these parts, legend has it that a local brewer called St Franken sold his soul to the devil in return for an apple blossom blight and reduced competition from Devonshire Cider.
 To this day, locals fear the damage a late frost can have on the apple harvest and celebrate Franken Night towards the end of May as the point when the potential for a frost has passed.
 Our Franken's Curse ale was first brewed in late May 2018, using a newly developed variety of UK hop called Jester.
 A golden, summery ale laden with fruits and a complex malty bitterness.
 Available in limited quantities throughout the summer in cask (9gal firkin or 4.5gal pin) and 500ml bottles.

 Spring Taw @4.2% / 31 ibu